nidjo-was-taken/battle-pet-tamers/readme.md

-# Battle Pet Daily Tamer — Developer Documentation
+# Battle Pet Tamers — Developer Documentation

 This document explains the internal architecture and flow of the addon as currently rolled back to the stable, pre-refactor state.
 It synthesizes the developer-facing comments embedded across the codebase.

-- Repository path: `World of Warcraft/_classic_/Interface/AddOns/Battle Pet Daily Tamer/`
+- Repository path: `World of Warcraft/_classic_/Interface/AddOns/Battle Pet Tamers/`
-- SavedVariables: `BattlePetDailyTamerSettings`
+- SavedVariables: `BattlePetTamers`
-- Primary namespace frame: `BattlePetDailyTamer` (defined in `Frames.xml`)
+- Primary namespace frame: `BattlePetTamers` (defined in `Frames.xml`)
 - CVAR toggle: `showTamers` (global enable/disable of tamers display)

 Sections: